-Many US military, government or critical national infrastructure organisation workloads that require FIPS compliance are also required to be deployed in air-gapped environments to provide an extra layer of protection.
+Many US military, government or critical national infrastructure organisation workloads that require FIPS compliance are also required to be deployed in air gapped network to provide an extra layer of protection.

-In order to reduce operational and security risks by automating hardening, patch management and compliance to security standards like CIS and DISA-STIG as well as the FIPS 140-2 certifications, we’ve developed Ubuntu Advantage for your private infrastructure and Ubuntu Pro for cloud.
+In order to reduce operational and security risks by automating hardening, patch management and compliance to security standards like CIS and DISA-STIG as well as the FIPS 140-2 certifications, we’ve developed Ubuntu Pro (formerly Ubuntu Advantage) for your private infrastructure and Ubuntu Pro for cloud.

 In this blog, we will look at what having a FIPS-compliant instance means and the different ways you have to enable that in your disconnected environment.